-Compassionate and bereavement leave is an entitlement to paid leave when a particular member of an employee's immediate family or household has a life threatening illness or injury and/or dies.

-'Compassionate Leave' is available for an employee when a member of the employee's immediate family or household has a life threatening illness or injury and for whom the employee is providing care or support.

-'Bereavement Leave' is available for an employee when a member of the employee's immediate family or household dies, to allow the employee to grieve and to attend to funeral and other arrangements due to the death.
+- (i) 'Compassionate Leave' is an entitlement to paid leave available for an employee when a member of the employee's immediate family or household has a life threatening illness or injury and for whom the employee is providing care or support. - (ii) 'Bereavement Leave' is an entitlement to paid leave available for an employee to allow that employee to grieve and to attend to funeral and other arrangements due to a death, in the following circumstances: - (1) when a member of the employee's immediate family or household dies; or - (2) when a baby in the employee's immediate family or household is stillborn; or - (3) where an employee or their spouse experiences a miscarriage.